typedb/typedb-docs/09-graql-overview/00-graql-overview.md

 **Strong abstraction over low-level details**
 Graql provides a high-level abstraction over the graph and query structure, allowing for simpler expressions of complex constructs, while the system determines the most optimal query execution.

-**Lazy execution**
-All queries are evaluated in a call-by-need strategy - the answer retrieval is delayed until needed.
-This allows to stream query answers, define answer pipelines and control flows and avoid needless answer evaluations.

 **Rule-based reasoning as an integral part of the language** Graql is equipped with rule-based reasoning facilities by design.
 This allows to perform deductive inference tasks seamlessly by writing standard queries.